HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 This document describes the conventions for using several cryptographic algorithms with the Certificate Management Protocol (CMP).
 CMP is used to enroll and further manage the lifecycle of X.509 certificates.
-This document also updates the algorithm use profile from Appendix D.2 of RFC 4210.
+This document adds conventions for several post-quantum algorithms.
+It updates rfc4210bis and obsoleted RFC 9481.

 --- middle